unrealwork/axibase-collector/jobs/jmx.md

 | `java.lang:*,type=GarbageCollector` | `CollectionCount, LastGcInfo.*`|
 | `java.lang:type=Memory` | `HeapMemoryUsage*` |

-Special processing for PROPERTY command:
+Special processing for `PROPERTY` command:

 - Attribute Name list is ignored for property commands since property commands collect all attributes of the matched beans.
-- The default value for property `type` field is set to MBean type, for instanance, to `Broker` in the example above.
-To override the default type, enter a custom value in Property Type column.
+- The default value for property `type` field is set to MBean type, for instance, to `Broker` in the example above.
+To override the default type, enter a custom value in `property_type` column.

 ![image](https://axibase.com/wp-content/uploads/2014/06/property_type.png)